faq page (internet is not provided, see below)

 HOW COLD IS THE WATER?
 It averages around 55 degree’s.

 HOW MANY DIVES ARE NEEDED TO GO ON A TRIP?
+All diving tours are "intermediate" and require atleast an advanced open water certification.
 Proof of your “C-card” or countries equivalent is absolutely requested at the lodge or you will not be able to dive.
 You also need to be physically and medically fit to do these coldwater dives.
 Guests will also need to sign several waivers before they are allowed in the water.

 WHAT GEAR IS PROVIDED?
 Tanks and weights.